top of page

 As an example, the marketing mix strategy for a breast cancer screening campaign for older women might include the following elements:

-- The "publics" you might need to address include your target audience (let's say low-income women age 40 to 65), the people who influence their decisions like their husbands or physicians, policymakers, public service directors at local radio stations, as well as your board of directors and office staff.
+• The "publics" you might need to address include your target audience, the people who influence their decisions like their husbands or physicians, policymakers, community service directors at local radio stations, as well as your board of directors and office staff.

-- The policy aspects of the campaign might focus on increasing access to mammograms through lower costs, requiring insurance and Medicaid coverage of mammograms or increasing federal funding for breast cancer research.
+• The policy aspects of the campaign might focus on increasing access to mammograms through lower costs, requiring full insurance coverage of mammograms or increasing federal funding for breast cancer research.

-Each element of the marketing mix should be taken into consideration as the program is developed, for they are the core of the marketing effort.
-Research is used to elucidate and shape the final product, price, place, promotion and related decisions.
+Each element of the social marketing mix should be taken into consideration as the program is developed, for they are the core of the marketing strategy.
+Research helps elucidate and shape the final decisions for product, price, place, promotion and the rest of the social marketing mix.